A Quick Overview for Starting A Janitorial Business

 - How many potential customers are in your target area?

-- What type of clients are being underserved?
+- What type of clients is being underserved?

 See Valuation Resources for current statistics, trends and outlooks.